Home

 Close the window that opens to return to this page.

-Private John Warnes, 23380.
 15th Battalion Yorkshire Regiment.
 Son of George and Elizabeth Jane Warnes.
 Died at home 23 May 1916.
 Aged 24.

 Born Pelton (Durham), Enlisted Jarrow, Resided Chester-le-Street (Durham)

-(Photo : Richard Roberts <richard@nosnailshere.co.uk>)
+Photo : Richard Roberts (<richard.nsw@googlemail.com>)

 Rugely Cemetery, Staffordshire (#2)